rachit491/rachit491.github.io/3dFrogger/readme.md

 3. Part 3: add motion to the frog
 4. Part 4: add interaction between frog and field

-Apart from the given tasks some tasks for extra credits have been implemented as well -
+The game also features -
-1. 2% Track and display score.
+1. Track and display score.
 You can choose any scoring scale you want.
-2. 3% First person Frogger.
+2. First person Frogger.
 As the frog moves, a perspective camera moves with it.
-3. 4% Add at least one additional vehicle (e.g. truck) or creature (e.g. turtle).
+3. Add at least one additional vehicle (e.g. truck) or creature (e.g. turtle).
 Ensure that its behavior differs from other vehicles or creatures (e.g. speed or diving). - Added two 3d models, car and a van with different speed as others
-4. 5% Sound and music.
+4. Sound and music.
 On certain game events, e.g. game start, movement, collision, etc. play a sound effect.
 Some sounds are here and here, but feel free to use your own.

 > When you win or the game is over you need to reload the page in order to start a new game